SimonKienzler/crusado/README.md

 1. Installed `crusado` CLI
 1. Azure Personal Access Token (PAT) with correct permissions
 1. A few environment variables set
-1. YAML config file that contains your User Story and Bug templates
+1. Markdown files with Frontmatter that contain your User Story and Bug templates

 Let's take care of these things one by one.